 Five of them circled low near the two-lane road, and she mouthed a sharp curse as she nudged the horse in that direction.
-There weren't many cattle left; she had sold most of them off not long after Burt
+There weren't many cattle left; she had sold most of them off not long after Burt had died, and seldom replaced the ones she lost.
+Every so often, though, one of those remaining found a way through the barbed wire that marked their pastures.
+Sometimes they tumbled into an arroyo; sometimes a rattler got them; sometimes they just couldn't find the water or the food and simply gave up, laid down, and died.

 Closer, and she saw a van parked on the sandy shoulder, on the far side of the fence that ran along the blacktop.
-Vague waves of ghostly heat shimmered up from the road, blurring the vehi-cle's outline.
+Vague waves of ghostly heat shimmered up from the road, blurring the vehicle's outline.

 "What do you think?" she asked Diamond.
-'Tourists?"
+"Tourists?"